 Alex grew up in London, attending an independent school centrally which gave him a broad and varied education.
 He studied Physiology and Pharmacology at university in Bristol before returning to London and developing a career in Marketing and Digital within Financial Services and Professional Services.
 A father of two, he is proud that his daughter is a founding pupil at the Earl’s Court Free School and believes that the principles set out for the school are very important for the well rounded and confident development of our children.
-He is an active member of the PTA committee and also supports the school with his professional skills and hobbies wherever possible.

 The role of governor for the schools has given him the opportunity to apply his skills in support of the schools' vision and development and he is proud to hold the position.

 Term of office, three years.
 Appointed April 2021.

 EMMA MADDEN, CO-OPTED GOVERNOR, VICE CHAIR

 Emma is currently Head of School at Fox Primary School and has a daughter and a son at the West London Free School Primary.
 She has lived in West London all her life.
 Emma studied English Literature at Cambridge University, before completing her PGCE and Masters of Teaching at the Institute of Education.
 She has been the Head of School at Fox Primary, Notting Hill, for 2 years, and Deputy Head for 7 years before that.
 Fox has been the highest performing primary school nationally for 3 years running and is Ofsted rated Outstanding (2009).
 In her role, Emma delivers extensive training to qualified teachers around London and works in an advisory capacity to many schools, coordinating school-to-school support.
 She has particular strengths in use of school data, curriculum design, monitoring teaching and learning and staff development.
 She has served as Governor and Associate Governor on her own governing body for the past 10 years.

 Term of office three years.
 Appointed September 2022.